NeatU CSS Framework

 Let's say you want to create an alert that has a heading, a link, and a couple of paragraphs.

-<div class="n-alert tcl-orange s-pad-x8">
+<div class="n-alert tcl-azure s-pad-x8">

 <h3>Alert Heading!</h3>